Strong negation in the theory of computable functionals TCF

 \section{Concluding comments}

-In this paper we incorporated strong negation in the theory of computable functionals $\TCF$ by defining the strong negation $A^{\No}$ of a formula $A$ and the strong negation $P^{\No}$ of a predicate $P$ in $\TCF$.
+In this paper we incorporated strong negation in the theory of computable functionals $\TCF$ by defining strong negation $A^{\No}$ of a formula $A$ and strong negation $P^{\No}$ of a predicate $P$ in $\TCF$.
 As far as we know, the extension of strong negation to inductive and coinductively defined predicates is new.
 The fact that strong negation of an inductively defined predicate is an appropriate coinductively defined one, and vice versa, reveals a new aspect of the duality between induction and coinduction.
-We also presented some basic properties of strong negation in $\TCF$ and, in analogy to $\CM$, we introduced the so-called tight formulas of $\TCF$.
+We also presented some basic properties of strong negation in $\TCF$ and, in analogy to $\CM$, we introduced the so-called tight formulas and relative tight formulas of $\TCF$.

 Examples \ref{ex:evenodd} and \ref{ex:acc} reflect the ``naturality'' of our main Definition \ref{defi:StrongNegation}.
 In Example \ref{ex:evenodd} the inductive predicates $\mathbf{Ev}$ and $\mathbf{Od}$ are naturally connected through their strong negation, while in Example \ref{ex:acc} strong negation of the inductive predicate ``accessible part of a relation'' corresponds to its inaccessible part.